 Story problems are psychology problems.

 Characters fall flat when you haven't worked out their values, fears, and defenses.
 Your plot stalls when your character hasn't been forced to choose between two things they value.
-Your villain feels one-dimensional because they have conviction without contradiction.

-Loreteller synthesizes 15 years of research from personality science, values theory, and narrative psychology into models that connect to each other.
 Learn how the system works, and every decision your character makes has a reason.

 What These Frameworks Produce